 Learn how developers can inspect your designs and export assets in our web app — no Mac required.

-Inspecting in the web app is available for all members (Editors and Viewers) and Guests with Inspect permissions in a Workspace by default.
+Inspecting in the web app is available for all members (Editors and Viewers) and Guests.
+Simply check the “Can download and inspect” option when you set View permissions.
 For documents you upload to My Drafts, you can enable the web app Inspector for anyone you share them with from the Document Settings menu.

 How to inspect layers